First published in Beers of the World, February 2009

 Young owner-managers Rubén Rios and Guillem Laporta are two friends with a passion for beer, but the spiritual guru, and now full-time employee, of the enterprise is Steve Huxley, a Liverpudlian long resident in Barcelona and author of the first comprehensive Spanish guide to brewing and beer appreciation, La cerveza…poesía líquida (Beer…liquid poetry).
 In 1993 Steve founded a pioneering brewpub which enjoyed great success until it was shut down two years later by the excise men.
 “No one had started a brewery here for so long,” says Steve, “we didn’t even know there was paperwork.”

 Steve subsequently founded beer enthusiasts’ organisation Humulus Lupulus, which has acted as an inspiration to a handful of recently founded local micros.
 You’ll find some of their products on Cerveteca’s shelves, though few can yet match the imports for quality.
-One exception is tiny farmhouse brewery Agullons, whose US-inspired craft ales have benefitted from Steve’s advice and have even appeared at in Belgium and the UK.
+One exception is tiny farmhouse brewery Agullons, whose US-inspired craft ales have benefitted from Steve’s advice and have even appeared at festivals in Belgium and the UK.
 Catalunya is renowned for its fine architecture, art, food and drink – Catalans deserve a beer renaissance too, and Cerveteca could just be its epicentre.

 Fact file